sneha-afk/13s-docs-by-sneha/docs/troubleshooting.md

 hint: invocation.
 fatal: Need to specify how to reconcile divergent branches
 ```

-{: .note}
-Notice how this message includes a solution *within* its text, just like many Git errors.

 The error is saying there are divergent branches, or inconsistent branch history, and Git needs to know how to deal with them upon a pull.
 The easiest method is to merge the two branches into one, so enter:
 ```bash